 Pseudo-Dionysius taught that demons come from their source as Good.
-However, "They are evil insofar as they have fallen away from the virtues proper to them.
+However, he said, "They are evil insofar as they have fallen away from the virtues proper to them.
 They have changed in the domain of what was permanent in them.
 A weakness has appeared in the angelic perfection suitable to them."
 He could be writing about me.
 Weaknesses - holes in myself like Swiss cheese.

 From my true self to yours, -Suzanne